microsoftgraph/microsoft-graph-docs/concepts/auth_v2_service.md

 You specify the pre-configured permissions by passing `https://graph.microsoft.com/.default` as the value for the `scope` parameter in the token request.
 See the `scope` parameter description in the token request below for details.

 ### Token request
-You send a POST request to the `/token` v2.0 endpoint to acquire an access token:
+You send a GET request to the `/token` v2.0 endpoint to acquire an access token:

 ```
-POST /{tenant}/oauth2/v2.0/token HTTP/1.1
+GET /{tenant}/oauth2/v2.0/token HTTP/1.1
 Host: login.microsoftonline.com
 Content-Type: application/x-www-form-urlencoded